Conditional Formatting for Dates in Excel (Table of Contents)

 Step: 3

-- From the screenshot, we can see that there is a sub-option available of A Date Occurring under the category of highlighting cell rules; by clicking the same below box will open to show you some options to highlight the particular dates.
+- From the screenshot, we can see a sub-option available of A Date Occurring under the category of highlighting cell rules; clicking the box below will open to show you some options to highlight the particular dates.

-- Here we have an option available to highlight the Date from yesterday to next month, and we also have the built-in option of how we want these dates to be highlighted with.
-Like the color of text and the colored cell, there are some fixed options.
+- Here we have an option to highlight the Date from yesterday to next month, and we also have the built-in option of how we want these dates to be highlighted.
+Like the color of the text and the colored cell, there are some fixed options.
 Kindly see the following image for the reference of the options available.

 How to Use Conditional Formatting for Dates in Excel?

-As we have seen in the above examples, the conditional formatting for dates can be used for in situations like Found duplicate dates, highlighting the required dates of the week like by making a formula, we can highlight the dates which are in Monday, Sunday or any other day of the week.
+As we have seen in the above examples, the conditional formatting for dates can be used in situations like Found duplicate dates or highlighting the required dates of the week by making formula, and we can highlight the dates which are on Monday, Sunday or any other day of the week.

-By using built-in options, we can highlight the dates of Yesterday, Today to Next Month, or if the built-in option is not usable for us, we can make our own rules and can format the data as we want by using formulas like a weekday, today, date, Now and many others.
+Using built-in options, we can highlight the dates of Yesterday, Today Next Month, or if the built-in option is not usable for us, we can make our own rules.
+We can format the data as we want using formulas like a weekday, today, date, and Now.

 Example #1 – Highlight the Dates of Next Week

-For this example, we will see the basic example of just highlighting the dates from the last week.
+For this example, we will see the basic example highlighting last week’s dates.

-Suppose we have data of the drug with its expiry dates as follows.
+Suppose we have data on the drug with its expiry dates as follows.

-- Now we are going to select all dates and go to the conditional formatting tool from the Home menu and select the A Date Occurring.
+- Now we will select all dates, go to the conditional formatting tool from the Home menu, and select the A Date Occurring.

-- Here as we want the dates of the next week, we have selected the “Next week” option, and for formatting, we have selected the “Light Red Fill with Dark Red text.”
+- As we want the next week’s dates, we have selected the “Next week” option, and for formatting, we have selected the “Light Red Fill with Dark Red text.”

-- As we can see from the below screenshot, there are two drugs that have the expiry date of next week, which is highlighted with Light Red fill with Dark Red text as required.
+- As we can see from the screenshot below, two drugs have an expiry date of next week, highlighted with Light Red and filled with Dark Red text as required.

 Similarly, we can do the same to highlight the dates of Yesterday to Next Month from built-in options.